Art Center's annual member show and sale is Feb 15-16

 That so many fans collect his work is another tribute to his talent as a painter.

 “I am in a new location this year for the show,” he said.
 “Some of the offices and the library were moved to the back in order to expand the gift shop.
-Marilyn Cassidy took my booth in the main room and I moved to the large teaching room (Rooms 5 and 6 of VAC)” he said.
+Marilyn Cassidy took my booth in the main room and I moved to the large teaching room (rooms 5 and 6)” he said.

 Cassidy also is a VAC instructor.